dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 Simple Dialog Boxes

-Y ou can’t use Excel very long without being exposed to dialog boxes.
+Y ou can't use Excel very long without being exposed to dialog boxes.
 They

 seem to pop up all the time.
 Excel — like most Windows programs — uses